Set-OutlookSignatures/Set-OutlookSignatures/src_Set-OutlookSignatures/docs/Implementation approach.md

 Word can be started, used or closed at will while the software is running.

-The software uses Word to replace variables in DOCX templates and to convert DOCX and HTML to RTF and TXT.
+The software uses Word to replace variables in DOCX templates and to convert DOCX and HTML to RTF.
 Word is started as a separate invisible process.
 This process can practically not be influenced by the user and does not affect Word processes started by the user.
 ## 1.8.
 Support from the service provider.
 The service provider not only recommends the Set-OutlookSignatures software, but also offers its customers defined support free of charge.